Neomediatech/update-ipsets/README.md

 ## Usage
 You can run this container with this command:
-`docker run -d --name update-ipset --hostname update-ipset -v /host/path:/data neomediatech/update-ipset`
+`docker run -d --name update-ipsets --hostname update-ipsets -v /host/path:/data neomediatech/update-ipsets`
 or
-`docker run -it --name update-ipset --hostname update-ipset -v /host/path:/data neomediatech/update-ipset`
+`docker run -it --name update-ipsets --hostname update-ipsets -v /host/path:/data neomediatech/update-ipsets`
 It will run every 10 mins (by default) or every seconds you set by `SLEEP` env var.

 For example:
-`docker run -d --name update-ipset --hostname update-ipset -e SLEEP=300 -v /host/path:/data neomediatech/update-ipset`
+`docker run -d --name update-ipsets --hostname update-ipsets -e SLEEP=300 -v /host/path:/data neomediatech/update-ipsets`
 It runs every 5 minutes.

 Logs are written to stdout.